aimms/how-to/Articles/612/612-reduce-memory-use.rst

 Solving very large problems can result in running out of memory.

-When you run your model, the following error message might occur:
+When you run your model, the following error message might occur: ``Memory limit exceeded``.

-        ``Memory limit exceeded``

 Other symptoms of reaching the memory limits of your machine can be:

 * It takes a long time to load or save a case.
 * It takes a long time to open a page.
 * AIMMS is running very slow.